pcschreiber1/SDSN-SDG_Indicators/README.md

 ---
 ## Implementation Details
 The `Showcase_SDR_Finland.Rmd` contains a step by step explanation of the Dashboard generation.
 In summary, the `reactable` package is used to generate three table rows, which, in the end, are stacked together.
+The data are drawn from the SDR SDG-Progress [Report 2021](https://www.sdgindex.org/reports/).